The 20 Best Things to do in Mendoza Argentina

 If you like the idea of sleeping where wine is made, this could be the place for you.
 A breakfast buffet is included.
 If you don’t have a car, transportation can be arranged for a small fee to reach this destination.
 On the property, you can find a garden, vineyard, and olive grove.

 There is a reason everyone suggests a visit to Mendoza when you come to Argentina.
 Listen to their advice, and check out this beautiful, and relaxing city at the base of the Andes.
-If Mendoza sounds like the place for you, make sure to use Way Away for your next trip
+There is something for everyone – good food, good drinks, nature, relaxation, and even party streets!

 TRAVELING SOON?